-We are often asked by people for advice on how to choose the right heat press machine for a business venture and there are many different factors to consider.
+We are often asked by people for advice on how to choose the best heat press machine for a business venture and there are many different factors to consider.
 Based on this, we’ve put together this guide to help anyone choose the right heat press for them, and to try to answer all the questions you may have on the different heat presses available.

 If any areas are not covered by our guide, or you’d prefer to have a chat with one of our experienced team, please feel free to contact us by telephone or email.
 We’re available any time between 9am and 5pm, Monday to Friday on 01253 349917 or by email to firstname.lastname@example.org.
 We’ll endeavour to answer any questions you have and also update our guide as and when new areas come up to ensure that our heat press guide is as informative as possible.